Hyperbolic Network Latent Space Model with Learnable Curvature

 \begin{remark} In \cite{shalizi2017consistency}, the authors considered a related problem regarding the consistency results of maximum-likelihood based estimators while making a strong asymptotic assumption on the link probability, which does not fit with our model setup.
 Furthermore, our results have the following advantages: (1) in \cite{shalizi2017consistency}, the consistency results of latent positions are derived assuming the latent space curvature is known, while we consider a more practical situation where both the latent positions $Z$ and the curvature parameter $K$ need to be estimated; and (2) the analytic approach used in \cite{shalizi2017consistency} is not able to characterize the consistency rates of estimators, while in \Cref{thm:consistency_theta} and \Cref{thm:consistency_KZ} we derive the consistency rates with techniques in low-rank matrix completion literature. \end{remark}

 \begin{remark} The consistency rates derived in \Cref{thm:consistency_KZ} can be naturally generalized to higher dimensions if \Cref{thm:embedding_error} holds for any $d \geq 2$.
-Examining the statement of \Cref{thm:embedding_error} for higher-dimensional hyperbolic spaces is itself an interesting but challenging mathematical problem in the research of hyperbolic geometry and is left for further exploration. \end{remark}
+Examining the statement of \Cref{thm:embedding_error} for higher-dimensional hyperbolic spaces is itself an interesting but challenging mathematical problem in hyperbolic geometry and is left for further exploration. \end{remark}